samiux/samiux.github.io/dompros.md

 sudo docker exec -it ollama ollama pull deepseek-r1:8b
 ```

+You can choose from 1.5B, 7B/8B, 14B, 32B and 70B, the larger number the more RAM you required.
+For example, 7B/8B needs 8GB RAM, while 14B requires 16GB RAM.

 ### 0x05 DOMPROS

 Set up Python Virtualenv that does not mess up with the original OS.